 Once in a Blue Moon Lodge

-Set adrift when her mother sells the salon that had been a neighborhood institution for decades, Nora Rolvaag takes a camping trip, intending to do nothing more than roast marshmallows over an open fire under a starry sky.
-Two chance encounters, however, bring enormous consequences, and her getaway turns out to be more of a retreat from daily life than she had ever imagined.
+Set adrift when her mother sells the salon that has been a neighborhood institution for decades, Nora Rolvaag takes a camping trip, intending to do nothing more than roast marshmallows over an open fire and under a starry sky.
+Two chance encounters, however, will have enormous consequences, and her getaway turns out to be more of a retreat from her daily life than she ever imagined.
 But Nora is the do-or-die-trying daughter of Patty Jane, who now must embrace the House of Curl’s slogan: “Expect the Unexpected.”